-1. Introduction 2 2.
+Tabl le of contents 2 1.
+Introduction 3 2.
 Identification of responsible senior management team members 3 3.
 Identification, training and publicising of prevention / intervention teams 3 4.
 Identification, training and publicising of a postvention team 5 5.
 Training of all student-facing staff in suicide awareness 5 6.
 Review and update of suicide-safer policies and procedures 6 7.
 Review of policies and practices on student early alert and follow up 6 8.
-Review of policies and practice on disclosure and consent 7 9.
-Engagement with the evidence base and research on suicide 8 10.
-Links with local and national partners, including local suicide partnerships 8 11.
-Conclusion and looking forward 9 12.
-References 9 Appe endix 1: Recent, current and ongoing prevention and intervention actions 10 Appe endix 2: Key areas of risk monitored and managed by student services 12
+Review of policies and practice on disclosure and consent 8 9.
+Engagement with the evidence base and research on suicide 9 10.
+Links with local and national partners, including local suicide partnerships 9 11.
+References 10 Appe endix 1: Recent, current and ongoing prevention and intervention actions 11 Appe endix 2: Key areas of risk monitored and managed by student services 13